renovatebot/renovate/docs/usage/config-overview.md

 ### Onboarding behavior

-If an Organization is installed with "All repositories" instead of "Selected repositories" then Renovate will default to "Silent" mode (`dryRun=lookup`).
+If an Organization installed Renovate with "All repositories" (instead of "Selected repositories"), then Renovate will default to "Silent" mode (`dryRun=lookup`).
-This has been chosen for two reasons:
+We chose this behavior because:

-- Too often an account or org administrator selects this option without realizing it could cause the onboarding of hundreds of repositories, and
+- Too often an account or org administrator selects the "All repositories" option and accidentally onboards hundreds of repositories, and
-- By offering this option, it means that org administrators _can_ install into All repositories without worrying about the noise, and then let individual Repository admins decide if/when to start onboarding
+- By offering this option, it means that org administrators _can_ install Renovate into "All repositories" without worrying about the noise, and then let individual Repository admins decide if/when to start onboarding

 If Renovate is installed, and you can see a job log, but Renovate is not onboarding your repository, look for `dryRun` in the logs to confirm you are in Silent mode and then change to Interactive mode either at the Repository level or Organization level.